Strategic Focus: High Value Use Cases And Benefits Of Operationalizing Digital Twins With Process Simulations

 Kiran Darmasseelane

-Kiran is a Senior Analyst in the Verdantix Operational Excellence practice.
+Kiran is a Principal Analyst in the Verdantix Industrial Transformation practice.
 His current research agenda focuses on emerging solutions and global market trends across the process industries, with a particular interest in APM, AIP and process simulation solutions.
 Prior to joining Verdantix, Kiran worked at Siemens DI, where he gained experience in advanced process modelling and digital twin technologies.
 Kiran holds an MEng in Chemical Engineering from the University of Nottingham.

 Malavika Tohani